The Reichstein Legacy

 During the fifteen years he served as a Councillor of the City of Melbourne, Lance’s campaign slogan was The Man of Action.

 He was also a man of strong principle and insight, and instinctively understood a moral obligation to exercise power and wealth for the whole community.
+His establishment of the Reichstein Foundation in 1970 reflected his strong sense of duty and compassion.
 When he died in 1980, Lance left an additional gift of $6 million to the Foundation for this purpose.

-Since then, under the leadership of his daughter Jill Reichstein, the Foundation has leveraged this asset to invest over $15 million in 1500 projects that have empowered the disadvantaged; promoted human rights and equal opportunity; and achieved greater environmental sustainability.
+Since then, under the leadership of his daughter Jill Reichstein, the Foundation has leveraged this asset in support of thousands of projects that have empowered the disadvantaged; promoted human rights and equal opportunity; and achieved greater environmental sustainability.